 Brief on Project Management Tools and Techniques

-In the present scenario, in spite of having advanced technology & plenty of resources projects were not delivered in line with expectations of stakeholders (i.e. delivering the project in a stipulated time frame & available budget).
-Here where the need for project management arises, it is a strategic initiative which directs the project towards the specified goals by structuring the whole project in initiating, planning, executing, controlling/monitoring & completing the project.
+In the present scenario, in spite of having advanced technology & plenty of resources, projects were not delivered in line with the expectations of stakeholders (i.e. delivering the project in a stipulated time frame & available budget).
+Here where the need for project management arises, it is a strategic initiative that directs the project towards the specified goals by structuring the whole project in initiating, planning, executing, controlling/monitoring & completing the project.
 In this topic, we are going to learn about Project Management Tools and Techniques.

 Project Management Flow

 Project Management flows in the following phase-wise manner:

 a.
 Initiation Phase

 This is the primary project management phase for any project; in this phase, the initial requirements are identified and established as follows:

 - With respect to project requirements, a suitable team is identified & brought on board

 - The project’s scope and goals are defined clearly, and all stakeholder expectations are clearly discussed with the team.

 - The team is assigned to their respective job roles & responsibilities.

 - Procedures & formats for posting project information and updates to stakeholders are provided to the team.